topleet/topleet/README.md

 Zooming and moving is possible.

-Showing the initial data structure of the previous sections by `shas.show()` results in the following window opening in the browser.
+Showing the initial data structure of the previous sections by `shas.show()` results in the following window opening in the browser ([Viewer](content/viewer1.html)).
 While hovering over nodes, meta-data appears, and a link to the commit on GitHub can be navigated.

 ![Alt text](content/graph1.png?raw=true "")